cf73/ces2021/content/collections/people/andy-griswold.md

 officialtitle: 'Business Manager'
 education:
   -
+    id: ySDUNfl1
     name_of_institution: 'M.A.
 Harvard University'
     type: institution
     enabled: true
   -
+    id: xYlsPJ7r
     name_of_institution: 'B.A.
 Hamilton College'
     type: institution
     enabled: true
 email: Andy@Cambridge-Ellis.org
-bio: 'I am very happy to support the school’s excellent program in early childhood education as the Business Manager.
-In 2002, I entered the non-profit world, working for the Roman Catholic Archdiocese of Boston as the business manager for my parish, St. Paul’s in Harvard Square.
-The parish includes St. Paul’s Choir School and the Harvard Catholic Center, and is very much a crossroads of the world in the context of the greater Harvard community.
-Since mid-2015, prior to joining CES, I have been consulting to non-profits in the area of business process analysis.
-My wife and I are long time residents of Medford, and we remain connected to our St. Paul’s community as active parishioners and church choir singers.'
+bio: 'I am very happy to support the wonderful early childhood education program  at Cambridge-Ellis as the Business Manager.
+After a first career in the private sector, I entered the nonprofit world in 2002 as the Business Manager for St. Paul’s Parish, St. Paul’s Choir School, and the Harvard Catholic Center.
+I joined CES in 2018 and look forward to more years serving our children and families.
+My wife and I are long time residents of Medford and we are connected to Cambridge through CES and also through our parish of St. Paul’s where we enjoy singing in the choir.'
 photo: 'Andy Griswold.jpg'
 role:
   - leadership
 updated_by: 1179db75-8eeb-4bad-8e60-d5005aef7ef8
-updated_at: 1635175375
+updated_at: 1727458821
 ---